Run Up to the Big Day!

 Wash your hair with residue-free shampoo (no conditioner!) rinse thoroughly and make sure your hair is completely dry.
 Do not apply ANY products including gels, paste, hair-spray etc.

 Prepare yourself mentally for a head of fantastic new dreads!

 During the Big Day!

 The day will be a long one, so please remember to bring your lunch with you, and some snacks (depending on your appetite!).
-We can chat, listen to music or you can read or watch a DVD.
+We can chat, listen to music or you can bring something to read.
 The day will be long so be prepared.
 I can supply drinks and vegetarian / vegan nibbles too.